brian-h-wang/kitti-3d-annotator/README.md

 ```

 Enter the frame number to annotate, and the point cloud viewer will appear.
 Instructions will appear in the Python terminal window - keep the terminal in view while the point cloud viewer is open.

+Some frames include objects with class 'DontCare' - these can be skipped (just press ENTER).